 The District will pursue partnerships with other service providers.
 These partnerships may include development of a policy for referring panhandlers and the homeless to appropriate resources and/or working with other Downtown security resources to share information and develop response strategies.
+The District also intends to designate one PSA position specifically to coordinate homelessness outreach.

-2. Clean Sweep Ambassadors Program.
+Clean Sweep Ambassadors Program.
 The District will continue to sponsor a Clean Sweep Ambassador Program to provide additional sidewalk cleaning and public space maintenance, to implement special projects and, more generally, to introduce an active, positive force in Downtown.

 The District may provide cleaning, maintenance, graffiti removal and landscaping services in any manner deemed reasonable by the District Board, including hiring staff directly or hiring independent contractors to provide staff.
 In any event, a CSA director will be selected, who will report to the District's CEO, to manage this program, hire and supervise staff and serve as a liaison among City departments and property owners and businesses.
-During the summer months, a minimum of 14 full-time equivalent Clean Sweep Ambassadors ("CSAs") will report directly to the CSA director.
+During the summer months, a minimum of 12.5 full-time equivalent Clean Sweep Ambassadors ("CSAs") will report directly to the CSA director.
 Fewer CSAs may service the District during the winter months.
 Full-time CSA staff will be trained in maintenance, safety and informational services and furnished with identifiable uniforms.
 In addition, the District may retain other staff and/or independent contractors as it deems reasonable to perform the tasks necessary to implement the program.